juicedata/juicefs/docs/en/reference/p8s_metrics.md

 | `mp`       | Mount point path |

 :::info
-When Prometheus scrapes a target, it attaches `instance` label automatically to the scraped time series which serve to identify the scraped target, its format is `<host>:<port>`.
+When Prometheus scrapes a target, it attaches `instance` label automatically to the scraped time series which serve to identify the scraped target, and its format is `<host>:<port>`.
 Refer to [official document](https://prometheus.io/docs/concepts/jobs_instances) for more information.
 :::

 :::info